 A recent invention known as cotton aerogel is gaining popularity in various industries.
 For example, this material can be used as an insulator to substitute traditional bulky jackets.

 An astonishing application is cotton aerogel as a hemorrhage control device.
-It can be inserted into a bleeding cut, where it will then expand, applying pressure on the wound and ceasing the bleeding.
+It can be inserted into a bleeding cut.
+As the material expands, it applies pressure on the wound and stops the bleeding.

 Aerogel vs. Other Insulators